 He'd finally concluded a long-standing legal action over songwriting royalties with his publisher too, and that's what brought Lennon to the New York City's Waldorf Astoria Hotel.
 The occasion was a gala all-star special, organized for television broadcast, called A Salute to Sir Lew Grade: The Master Showman.

 Grade was also a master businessman, having outmaneuvered Lennon and Paul McCartney for ownership of their own songs five years before.
 As they moved into solo careers, Grade ultimately filed lawsuits against both (and Lennon counter-sued) when Lennon and McCartney began sharing songwriting credits with their wives – thus cutting the potential songwriting revenue in half for Grade's Associated Television publishing company.

 McCartney ended up winning his case, but Lennon was forced to settle, making ATV the co-publisher of all new Lennon songs in 1974.
 And so, by the spring of the next year, Lennon was on stage, paying tribute to Grade.
 Well, sort of.
 Lennon clearly still bore no small amount of ambivalence.

 Introduced as "John Lennon Etc.," his band performed with specially created masks from sculptor Ruby Jackson, worn on the backs of their heads.
 Lennon, who played acoustic while wearing a New York Dolls-style red jumpsuit, reportedly envisioned the masks as a direct reference Grade's two-faced business dealings.
-"It was a sardonic reference," he's quoted as saying, "to my feelings on Lew Grade's personality."
+"It was a sardonic reference," he's been quoted as saying, "to my feelings on Lew Grade's personality."
 (The Rutles, a Beatles TV spoof, went even further by featuring a Sir Lew-type character called "Lord Greed.")